Staying Safe On Halloween

 5. When trick or treating, advise your child to walk, not run,using side walks, not lawns or streets to move from house to house.

 Although the American Academy of Pediatrics says that children are more likely to get hurt from falling, from problems with their costumes or hurt by a vehicle on Halloween rather than from tainted Halloween candy, it is always a good idea to check your kid’s candy for tampering before they eat it.
+Additionally, while ensuring your children’s candy is safe, it’s also important to be aware of other health concerns, such as cruise ship health concerns, which can arise from shared or improperly handled food items during festive gatherings.
+Encouraging kids to enjoy their treats responsibly, while also discussing broader safety topics, can help instill good habits.
+Ultimately, keeping an eye on both their candy and overall health can contribute to a safer Halloween experience.

 Have a Safe and Happy Halloween!